Euonymus alatus

 - Wildlife Value:

 - Fruit attracts birds who eat the seeds and distribute them.
-The fall berries are eaten by birds, and the seeds are easily spread by birds.
+The fall berries are eaten by birds, and the seeds are easily spread.
 It is attractive to deer.
-This plant is frequently damaged by deer.
+Host plant to many types of beetle.

 - Play Value: